johhoi/codeleft/index.md

 ---

 ## CodeLeft
-a left leaning political think tank for code -- A _code-tank_
+a left leaning political think tank for code
+-- A _code-tank!_

 #### The latest posts from the blog
 {% for post in site.posts %}